 Since joining Refugee Transitions in 2001, Laura has shown dynamic, visionary leadership through expanding the agency’s scope and power to transform lives.
 Laura holds an undergraduate degree in international relations with minor degrees in economics and Spanish from the University of Minnesota, as well as a masters degree in teaching English to speakers of other languages from San Francisco State University.
 She has over 16 years of overseas and domestic classroom teaching experience and has taught English literacy and citizenship courses at City College of San Francisco and academic writing at San Francisco State University.
-She designs the agency’s curriculum, oversees all of programs, and trains volunteer tutors.
-Laura has ensured that Refugee Transitions continues to develop and strengthen its partnerships with organizations serving refugees and low-income immigrants throughout three counties: San Francisco, Alameda and most recently, Santa Clara where the agency expanded in 2008.
+She designs the agency’s curriculum, oversees all programs, and trains volunteer tutors.
+Laura has ensured that Refugee Transitions continues to develop and strengthen its partnerships with organizations serving refugees and low-income immigrants throughout three counties: San Francisco, Alameda and, most recently, Santa Clara, where the agency expanded in 2008.

 Director of Strategy and Development